 Homework problems will be typically be assigned on a weekly basis and will be due at the end of class one week following its assignment.
-Grader will try her/his best to correct your homework and in case, any error, please send email to grader.
-If there are many problems, then grader will correctly few problems in random and will give full points if you have attempted all homework problems.
 Homework may be turned in one day late with a 25% deduction.
-No assignments will be accepted beyond one day late, except in the case of unforeseen, officially documented absences.
+No assignments will be accepted until the solution is posted, except in the case of unforeseen, officially documented absences.